Workflow Foundation Activity Template

 Special Features

-I will come back to what they do but I thought I would point out that I have taken special care with the code so that if you run code analysis (fxcop) you get no issues with the code - you will get five for the project not being signed and com visibility stuff - and that StyleCop also reports no issues.
-I have also added in three TODO’s (if you use the VS task list)
+I’ll come back to what they do, but I wanted to point out that I’ve taken special care with the code so that if you run code analysis (FxCop), it reports no issues—except for the project not being signed and COM visibility stuff.
+StyleCop also reports no issues.
+I’ve also added three TODOs (if you use the VS task list):

 image